-Testing for the self-contained HC program will take place at specified each elementary school locations on a Saturday in on a predetermined schedule in January or February.
-Parents/guardians will receive a letter in mid-December with testing details, including date, time and location.
+Testing for the self-contained HC program will take place at each elementary school on a predetermined schedule in February or March.
+Parents/guardians must complete an application no later than December 15 to have their student tested.
+Parents/guardians will receive a letter in January with testing details, including date, time, and location.